 Mobile operating systems have greater inter-process communication tools (IPC tools), allowing apps to exchange signals and data.
 These platform-specific capabilities have their own set of drawbacks.
 If IPC APIs are utilized incorrectly, confidential data may be inadvertently exposed.

 5. Code quality and exploit mitigation

 Because of the smaller attack surface, mobile apps have a lesser attack surface than online apps.
-Cross-site scripting is potentially conceivable in some instances on mobile.
+Owasp cross-site scripting is potentially conceivable in some instances on mobile.
 Therefore, you must follow practices for security, creating secure release builds.

 6. Anti-tampering and anti-reversing